Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - How often do you redecorate your home?

-Never, I don’t think my landlord would allow me to repaint or replace the furniture that came with the apartment.
+Never, I don’t think my landlord would allow me to repaint anything or replace the furniture that came with the apartment.
 In terms of decorations, I have a few new plants and banzai trees, some paintings that I put up, but that’s about it, really.

 - Are there any special or unique decorations in your home?